 Depending on the age of your toilet, you are outfitted with either a ball float or a cup float.
 To reduce the level for a ball float, you can simply adjust the attached rod manually.
 If you’ve got a cup float, you can adjust its height by pinching the fasteners and sliding it down as much as you need to reduce the fill level.

 As an extra measure, ensure that the fill valve is operating properly and is switched on all the way.
 It might need to be replaced, which is a quick in and out DIY job.

 If your plumbing problem extends beyond the DIY realm, don’t be shy to ask for help.
 We’d love to have the chance to assist you with your plumbing problems.
-Call Affordable Plumbing, Rooter and Water Heaters in Scottsdale, AZ today.
+Call Zest Plumbing & Drain in Scottsdale, AZ today.